jawj/subtls/README.md

 ## Alternatives

-The only alternative JS TLS implementation I'm aware of is forge.
+The only alternative JS TLS implementation I’m aware of is forge.
 This is pure JS, without SubtleCrypto, making it somewhat slow.
 More importantly, its TLS parts are not very actively maintained.
 There is a fork that supports up to TLS 1.2, but even that supports none of the modern and secure ciphers you’d want to use.

 ## Name